 - Integrating Service With Learning Goals – The last course I plan on completing at the end of 2020 or at the beginning of 2021.
 Here is what the website says: Curiosity and compassion drive National Geographic Explorers to the ends of Earth as they seek solutions to our trickiest problems.
 Empower your students to take action in their own communities as they meet curriculum goals.

 National Geographic Conservation Courses

 The following six environmental courses are about exploring conservation, and they are for everyone, not just educators.
 They are not connected to environmental education specifically, but they can be used in many ways.
-For example, If I was a high school teacher, I would use the courses and even make my students enroll and make a whole project around it.
-The main goal of these courses is to empower any individual to take action in any kind of biodiversity conservation, and the course number five offers practical steps on actual conservation project planning.
+For example, If I were a high school teacher, I would use the courses and even make my students enroll and do a whole project around it.
+The main goal of these courses is to empower any individual to take action in any biodiversity conservation, and course number five offers practical steps on actual conservation project planning.
 I’ve only had the time to start the first course, but I can definitely say that the quality of the courses is truly outstanding.

 Your journey to conservation can start with…

 - Introduction to Conservation – I am halfway through completing the first one and I am really empowered to start my own conservation/education project and make it a part of my Ph.D.!
 There are plenty of amazing videos and a lot of experienced researchers who share the basic concepts of conservation.

 - Prioritizing Species and Spaces – Explore the biodiversity that makes up our planet and learn about why saving these species and spaces is vital for preserving our planet as we know it.